StadGent/fractal_styleguide_gent-base-archive/README.md

 # Styleguide Gent Base
-This styleguide contains the SASS library and needed markup that's required for sub or base themes.
+This styleguide contains the SASS library and needed assets that are required for use in a subthemes of the Gent starterkit.